 Key Takeaways

-• Understand the roles of settlor, trustee, and beneficiary in establishing a trust.
+- Understand the roles of settlor, trustee, and beneficiary when establishing a trust.

-• Identify the benefits of setting up a trust for asset management and protection.
+- Identify the benefits of setting up a trust for asset protection, inheritance tax (IHT) planning, and care fee mitigation.

-• Learn how to establish a trust that meets your specific needs and circumstances.
+- Learn how to establish a trust that fits your specific family circumstances and financial goals.

-• Discover the key considerations for managing a trust effectively.
+- Discover the ongoing responsibilities involved in managing a trust effectively.

 Understanding Trusts and Their Purpose